TheRealAnonymous008/quartz/content/Game Mechanics Design.md

 * However, *physics also implicitly lends itself to discrete mechanics*.
 In particular, by allowing the players to formulate a strategy that can be described without knowledge of the underlying physical computations.
 * *It is hard to innovate with physics mechanics*.

+## Economy

 ## Mechanics of Emergence
 * [[Complex Systems|Emergence]] allows designers to create games which offers more player opportunities.
 * *These make good use of the computer's ability to do many processes*.
 * Games may have breadth (many possible choices) or depth (many possible outcomes as a result of subsequent actions).
 * *Even relatively simple mechanics gives many gameplay opportunities*.
 The emergent properties arise from the mechanics interacting with each other.
+	* These opportunities give rise to new player strategies.
+* They have a *high replay value* because the challenges and possible actions that occur while playing are different every time
+* *Emergent gameplay mechanics should be a balance between ordered (progression) mechanics and randomness*.
+* The structural qualities of the game -- the presence of feedback loops, interconnected parts, and differing scales of complexity, determine emergent gameplay.

 ## Progression
 * A game of progression requires a large amount of data, prepared in advance by the designer, that the player can access at arbitrary points